timdonnelly/KeyboardObserver/README.md

 ### `.avoidingKeyboard()`

-This is the simplest way to make UI keyboard-aware.
-It automatically insets all children to account for the keyboard:
+This is the simplest way to make UI keyboard-aware: it automatically insets all children when the keyboard is visible.
+Layout changes are animated to match the system keyboard.

 ```swift
 VStack {